dpryan79/bison/README.md

 bedGraphs should be of CpGs and not have had the strands merged (i.e., don't run the merge_CpGs command below).

+###`bedGraph2MOABS`
+Like `bedGraph2methylKit`, but each bedGraph file is converted to a .moabs file.
+The bedGraph files should ideally contain single-C metrics rather than having been merged to form CpG metrics, though both are supported.
+The resulting .moabs files can then be used by `mdiff` in the MOABS package.

 ###`bedGraph2MethylSeekR`
 As above, but each bedGraph file is converted into a .MethylSeekR file.
 The bedGraphs MUST be merged before-hand with bison_merge_CpGs to create per-CpG